Korean, Edit

 ○ Each FISH probe corresponds 1:1 with each gene (though this assumption may not always hold).

 Step 1.
-Photograph multiple times with fluorescence varying over time for each FISH probe
+Fluorescence status varies over time for each FISH probe, capturing multiple images.

 Step 2.
-Reverse identify genes based on binary code read from each RNA
+Inferring the corresponding gene by decoding the binary code read from each RNA.

 image